6 Eggs-traordinary Easter Events in the Cotswolds!(Last Updated On: 6th March 2020)

-The sun is out in the Cotswolds and will hopefully stick around until the Easter Bank Holiday Weekend.
-If the sunshine is making you think of holidays, you’re in luck as we still have a few Cotswold cottages available over the Easter period that are perfectly located for our ‘7 Eggcellent Easter events’.
-Read on if you need a last-minute solution to an unplanned Easter weekend…
+The sun is out in the Cotswolds (today at least!).
+If you’re thinking about what to do with your children during the Easter holidays, you’re in luck as we still have a few Cotswold cottages available over the Easter period that are perfectly located for our ‘6 Eggcellent Easter events’.
+Read on if you need a solution to an unplanned Easter weekend…

 Is there anything more joyous than lambs at Easter?
-Popular television farmer Adam Henson’s Cotswold Farm Park is home to 660 ewes waiting to give birth between now and the 28th April!
+Popular television farmer Adam Henson’s Cotswold Farm Park is home to 660 ewes waiting to give birth.
 Visit the Farm Park during lambing season for the opportunity to bottle feed lambs and goat kids, hold chicks, experience daily talks on lambing from the experienced staff – and hopefully catch a live birth!
 Additionally, there will be plenty of Easter-themed activities, from a park-wide egg hunt to puppet shows and crafts!

 Follow the link to Cotswold cottages near Cotswold Farm Park.